sancarn/vba-articles/_posts/2023-10-18-why-do-people-use-vba.md

   * SMEs unable to do this without backend access.

 Ultimately, as long as code stays in VBA it is controlled by the SMEs and the business.
 Technology teams rarely relinquish control to business teams.
 SMEs can ensure that software is developed properly in a modular fashion and doesn't end up as a cluster of barely working technologies loosely linked together.

+## The UX of VBA

+This is a smaller one, because you can always make familiar feeling tools in any language, but there is something to be said about the fact that most engineers use spreadsheets in their day job, and how VBA is embedded within these spreadsheets and can improve on UX.
+Giving someone a foreign tool in a familiar environment, is often much more powerful to that user, than a foreign tool in a foreign environment.

 ## Conclusion